nasane/moarTP/README.txt

 Download the plugin from http://dev.bukkit.org/server-mods/moarTP.
 Place in your plugins folder for your Bukkit server, and reload the server.
 It should be ready to go!

 -----Changelog-----

+v0.24
+-Truly fixed first-run problem
+-Adjusted output of /view into standardized columns -Adjusted output of /view to sort the locations

 v0.22
 -Adjusted output of /view to account for servers with many locations defined.